sheryarAhmed/Time-Table-Management-in-Java/README.md

 1. Clone the repository:

 2. Open the project in your preferred Java IDE.

-3. Build and run the project.
+3. In src folder find App.java and run.

 ## Contributing